Contact us

 How can I set boundaries to protect my sobriety?

-Setting boundaries is crucial for protecting your sobriety and maintaining your recovery journey.
-Communicate your needs and limits to those around you, and be assertive in enforcing them.
+You can set boundaries to protect your sobriety by clearly communicating your needs and limits to those around you, and being assertive in enforcing them.
 Surround yourself with people who respect your boundaries and support your recovery goals.
 Remember that it’s okay to say no to situations or relationships that jeopardize your sobriety.

 How can I transition back into daily life after completing a rehab program?